jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 You may have noticed the similarties with OpenAPI.
 That is because AsyncAPI was initially an adaptation of OpenAPI, which as part of its scope does not include support for the Message Queuing Telemetry Transport (MQTT) and the Advanced Message Queuing Protocol (AMQP).

-The creator of the AsyncAPI specification, Fran Méndez, describes what he did at first with just OpenAPI to make up for the lack of MQTT and AMQP support: paths were AMQP topics, GET was SUBSCRIBE, and POST was PUBLISH-- an ugly hack at best, which forced him to write additonal code to support the necessary EDA-based documentation and code generation.
+The creator of the AsyncAPI specification, Fran Méndez, describes what he did at first with just OpenAPI to make up for the lack of MQTT and AMQP support: paths were AMQP topics, GET was SUBSCRIBE, and POST was PUBLISH--and ugly hack at best, which forced him to write additonal code to support the necessary EDA-based documentation and code generation.

 Many companies use OpenAPI, but in real-world situations, including that of Travelport, systems need formalized documentation and code generation support for both REST APIs <em>and</em> events.